 Literacy Research: Theory, Method, and Practice (LR: TMP) reports on contemporary research and theory in literacy and literacy education reflecting the content of the Literacy Research Association Annual Conference.
 LR: TMP includes refereed articles by both emerging scholars and more established researchers.
 We invite all presenters at the Annual LRA Conference to submit articles discussing their presentations for possible inclusion in LR: TMP.

-The editors will acknowledge receipt of manuscripts.
-After preliminary editorial review, three reviewers with expertise in the subject area will evaluate each manuscript.
+ScholarOne will automatically generate an email receipt when your manuscript is successfully submitted.
+After preliminary editorial review, at least three reviewers with expertise in the subject area will evaluate each manuscript.
 All manuscripts will receive blind review.
 Authors are cautioned to report their research in ways that will not provide unnecessary clues to their identities.
-References to the author’s work can be inserted upon acceptance.
+References to the author’s own work can be inserted upon acceptance.
 Manuscripts will be evaluated and selected for inclusion in LR: TMP based on the following criteria:

 - significance of topic and findings